Top Tips for Moving and Storage 2021

 Below is a list of obvious (and not so obvious) things that cannot be put in storage:

 Onto the better news, let’s discus what you can store:

 - Registered vehicles

-This might not seem like a big deal but it is important to purchase good tape.
-This will prevent items from becoming separated from the rest of the belongings.
+- Tape matters.
+Purchasing good quality tape is imperative to prevent items from becoming separated from the rest of the belongings.

-You wouldn’t keep your good clothes in a pile at home, so why pile them in a box here?
-Use hanging wardrobe boxes.
-This allows your clothes to breath and prevent from becoming damp and dirty.
-It’s also advised to use cedar chips or moth balls to keep any potential insects away.
+- Hang it up!
+You wouldn’t keep you clothes in an aimless pile at home (or maybe you would) so why do so in storage?
+Use hanging wardrobe boxes which allow your clothes to breathe and prevent damp.
+It is also advised to use cedar chips to keep any pesty bugs and insects away.

 Congratulations – you are now an expert in storage and moving!
 However, moving house isn’t just about storage.
 That is why we recommend exploring some further articles to answer all your moving related queries:

 - Packing to Move House: your expert guide!

 - Utilities Moving House: get everything switched and organised.